What is a health savings account?

 - Account is portable—you take it with you even if you leave the company.

-- You choose when to use your HSA dollars to pay your health care expenses.
+- Use your HSA dollars to pay your health care expenses.

-- You choose when to save your HSA dollars and pay health care expenses out-of-pocket.
+- Save your HSA dollars and pay health care expenses out-of-pocket.

-- You decide whether to use your HSA dollars to pay for non-medical expenses and incur the additional taxes.
+- Decide whether to use your HSA dollars to pay for non-medical expenses and incur the additional taxes.